Brenton Doyle

-Brenton Edward Doyle (born May 14, 1998) is an American professional baseball center fielder for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2023 and played college baseball at Shepherd University in West Virginia.
+Brenton Edward Doyle (born May 14, 1998) is an American professional baseball center fielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies.
+Doyle played college baseball at Shepherd University.
+He made his MLB debut in 2023 and won Gold Glove Awards in 2023 and 2024.

 Amateur career

-Doyle was born and grew up in Warrenton, Virginia and attended Kettle Run High School.
-He was named the 3A East Region Player of the Year as junior after batting .443.
-Doyle initially intended to pursue a career in the military and committed to play college baseball at the Virginia Military Institute but decommitted late in his senior year.
-He later signed to play at Division II Shepherd University.
+Doyle was born and grew up in Warrenton, Virginia, and attended Kettle Run High School.
+He was named the 3A East Region Player of the Year as a junior after batting .443.
+He initially intended to pursue a military career and committed to play college baseball at the Virginia Military Institute but decommitted late in his senior year.
+He later played at Division II Shepherd University.

-Doyle played college baseball for the Shepherd Rams for three seasons, hitting over .300 in all three seasons.
-He was named the Mountain East Conference Player of the Year in 2018 after hitting .415 with 98 hits, 14 home runs, 16 doubles and 68 RBIs.
-Doyle repeated as the conference Player of the Year in 2019 after batting .392 with 13 home runs, six triples, 17 doubles and 47 RBIs and 79 runs scored as a junior.
+In all three of his seasons with the Shepherd Rams for three seasons, Doyle hit over .300.
+He was named the Mountain East Conference Player of the Year in 2018 after hitting .415 with 14 home runs, 16 doubles, and 68 RBIs.
+Doyle repeated as the conference player of the year in 2019, batting .392 with 13 home runs, six triples, 17 doubles, 47 RBIs, and 79 runs scored as a junior.

+Doyle's college uniform number was retired in 2023, and his high school number was retired in 2026.